marcus-nl/ember-schema-generator/README.md

-# ember-model-generator
+# ember-schema-generator

-Generates an Ember model from a Jackson model.
+Generates an Ember schema from a Jackson model.

 ## License